 #14 Zelenci Nature Reserve

 Zelenci Nature Reserve is a part of Kranjska Gora.
-Located near the village of Podkoren, this charming reserve is famous for its iconic lake district, reknown throughout Europe.
-The colour of the water, which is on average 2 meters deep, is green, hence its name (Zelenci means green in Slovenian).
+Located near the village of Podkoren, this charming reserve is famous for its iconic lake district, known throughout Europe.
+The color of the water, which is on average 2 meters deep, is green, hence its name (Zelenci means green in Slovenian).

 It is also an easy excursion destination for families and seniors as the national park is located on flat terrain.
 About 30 minutes by car from Lake Bled on the E61 road.

 - Address: Podkoren 75, 4280 Kranjska Gora, Slovenia (Google Maps)

 - Distance from Bled: 42 km / around 35 minutes by car